RobDHess/Steerable-E3-GNN/index.md

 <!-- ## Steerable E(3) GNN
 This blog is about the steerable E(3) graph neural network (SEGNN).
 This model generalises existing models, such as the [tensor field fetwork](https://arxiv.org/abs/1802.08219), the [SE(3) transformer](https://arxiv.org/abs/2006.10503) and especially the [E(N)GNN](https://arxiv.org/abs/2102.09844).
 Instead of using standard Euclidean feature vectors, the SEGNN produces features that are coefficients of steerable functions: _spherical harmonics_.
 Spherical harmonics are functions that live on the sphere $$S^2$$. -->

-### Equivariance for vector (or tensor) valued features

-In this work, we want to go one step further.
-We want to sustain equivariance if information at nodes or edges is vector or tensor valued.
-This means that as a molecule rotates, so do the vectors at each node.
-A good example is force prediction, where we want the three-dimensional output vector to behave equivariantly.
-SEGNNs achieve this by representing nodes and messages as steerable vectors as explained in the next section.

 # SEGNN builing blocks